sonicnkt/wpkg-gp-client/help/help_en.md

 The application can inform the user in a time interval of pending updates for the installed software.
 This has to be configured by the system administrator.

-Only updates for already installed packages are currently supported, there will be no notifications for new packages that were not installed before.
+Depending on the method chosen by your system administrator, it is possible that only updates for currently installed packages will appear as notifications and not other pending tasks like new installs or removals.

 Because the update database for WPKG-GP Client is independent of the actual WPKG package database on the update server, it is possible that there are pending updates that the user wasn't informed about.